Heteroscedastic Nested Error Regression Models with Variance Functions: Introduction

-In contrast to the existing results, the proposed model with variance function does not assume normality for either $v_i$ nor $\ep_{ij}$.
-The advantage of this paper is that the MSE of the EB or EBLUP and its unbiased estimator are derived analytically in closed forms up to second-order without assuming normality for $v_i$ and $\ep_{ij}$.
+In this paper, we propose flexible and tractable HNER models without assuming normality for either $v_i$ nor $\ep_{ij}$.
+The advantage of the proposed model is that the MSE of the EB or EBLUP and its unbiased estimator are derived analytically in closed forms up to second-order without assuming normality for $v_i$ and $\ep_{ij}$.
 Nonparametric approach to SAE has been studied by Jiang, Lahiri and Wan (2002), Hall and Maiti (2006), Lohr and Rao (2009) and others.
 Most estimators of the MSE have been given by numerical methods such as Jackknife and bootstrap methods except for Lahiri and Rao (1995), who provided an analytical second-order unbiased estimator of the MSE in the Fay-Heriot model.
 Hall and Maiti (2006) developed a moment matching bootstrap method for nonparametric estimation of MSE in nested error regression models.
 The suggested method is actually convenient but it requires bootstrap replication and has computational burden.
-In this paper, without assuming the normality, we derive not only second-order biases and variances of estimators for the model parameters, but also a closed expression for a second-order unbiased estimator of the MSE in a closed form.
-Thus our MSE estimator does not require any resampling method and is useful in practical use.
+In this paper, without assuming the normality, we derive a closed expression for a second-order unbiased estimator of the MSE using second-order biases and variances of estimators of the model parameters.
+Thus our MSE estimator does not require any resampling method and is convenient in practical use.
 Also our MSE estimator can be regarded as a generalization of the robust MSE estimator given in Lahiri and Rao (1995).

 The paper is organized as follows: A setup of the proposed HNER model and estimation strategy with asymptotic properties are given in Section \ref{sec:model}.
 In Section \ref{sec:mse}, we obtain the EBLUP and the second-order approximation of the MSE.
 Further, we provide the second-order unbiased estimators of MSE by the analytical calculation.
 In Section \ref{sec:sim}, we investigate the performance of the proposed procedures through simulation and empirical studies.
-The technical proofs are given in the Appendix.
+All the technical proofs are given in the Appendix.